jwendell/gnome-shell-extension-timezone/README.md

 It has been tested against GNOME Shell 3.18.

+# Install
+### Easy way
+Go to https://extensions.gnome.org/ and install it from there.
+**NOTE: This is not yet available.**

+### Other way:
+* Clone this [repo](https://github.com/jwendell/gnome-shell-extension-timezone.git) or download the [zip](https://github.com/jwendell/gnome-shell-extension-timezone/archive/master.zip)
+* Copy or move or symlink the downloaded/cloned dir to `~/.local/share/gnome-shell/extensions/timezone@jwendell.gnome.org`.
+  * `timezone@jwendell.gnome.org` Must be the name of the directory, otherwise the extension will not be loaded.
+* Enable the extension, either:
+  * Use `gnome-tweak-tool` if you have it installed (go to **Extensions** item); or
+  * Use the command line: `gnome-shell-extension-tool -e timezone@jwendell.gnome.org`
 # Configuration

 Add a `people.json` file in your home directory in the following format: